 Thursday, September 19, 2024 Landmark Climate Settlement Highlights Relevance of Climate Science for Judges Dara Albrecht, Research Associate Image On June 20, 2024, four days before the case was set to go to trial, Hawaiʻi’s First Circuit Court approved a landmark settlement that resolved claims brought by thirteen Hawaiʻian youth plaintiffs against Hawaiʻi’s Department of Transportation (HDOT) and other defendants, including the department director and Governor.
 Read More

-Friday, May 3, 2024 Introducing the Climate Judiciary Project — A Conversation with Berkeley Law Institute Climate Judiciary Project Staff Image Are you noticing more cases involving issues of climate science on the court docket?
+Friday, May 3, 2024 Introducing the Climate Judiciary Project — A Conversation with Berkeley Judicial Institute Climate Judiciary Project Staff Image Are you noticing more cases involving issues of climate science on the court docket?
 Read More